williamrwagner/williamrwagner.github.io/_pages/help-my-campaign.md

 ---
 I would like to spread the word about my candidacy.

-Click on the following if you would like to help:
+To help in my campaign:

-*   Request a lawn sign (make this a hyper link to an email)
+*   Display a lawn sign (make this a hyper link to an email)

-*   All donations graciously accepted; mail to:
+*   Make a donation - all are graciously accepted; mail to:

         Ian Crown, treasurer
         WRWagner Election Campaign